-1.15 Does a seller or occupier retain any liabilities relating to the real estate after they have disposed of it?
+15. Does a seller or occupier retain any liabilities relating to the real estate after they have disposed of it?
 Yes.
 Sellers or occupiers generally retain such liabilities.

 In general, no entity held liable for damage it caused is allowed to dispose of its liability, unless special conditions stipulated by applicable legislation are met.
-This general rule is also applied in the case of disposition of real estate by its owner or by the tenant, and is especially important in the area of environmental pollution control (please see above).
+This general rule is also applied in the case of disposition of real estate by its owner or by the tenant and is especially important in the area of environmental pollution control (please see response to "Can an owner or occupier inherit liability for matters relating to the real estate even if they occurred before the real estate was bought or occupied?").